On-site, Online, Streaming

 13. Horizontal and vertical integrations: business perspective.

-14. Control of corporate concentrations in the EU.
+14. Control of business concentrations within the EU.

 1. Multidisciplinary theoretical exam.

-2. Tribunal for solving several complex practical cases based on real operations.
+2. Board for the resolution of several highly complex practical cases based on real transactions.

 FACULTY